anephenix/auth/test/e2e_apps/app_for_password_in_users_table/README.md

-# App for password in separate table
+# App for password in the users table table

 ## Introduction

 This app is testing the use case of using Auth with:

 - password authentication enabled
-- the password is stored in a separate table, and associated with another entity (a user)
+- the password is stored in the users table
-- the idea is to check that it can be used that way, and to see if it is a good idea.
+- this is a simple setup

 ## How would the developer envisage using this?